What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 Sample rate N/A — sensor is in-line 50–200 mL/min (microstream as low as 50–60 mL/min)

-Moisture management Not an issue (no sampling line) Requires water trap or Nafion™ drying tube
+Moisture management Not an issue (no sampling line) Requires a water trap or inline drying tube

 Key accessories Airway adapter, EtCO₂ sensor Sampling lines, water traps, nasal cannula adapters

 Sidestream and microstream systems are by far the most common across hospital settings because they work with both intubated and spontaneously breathing patients.
-However, they require regular replacement of disposable sampling lines and water traps to prevent moisture-related occlusion and maintain measurement accuracy.
-When moisture blocks the sampling line, the waveform degrades and false alarms become more frequent — a common frustration that staff in many facilities deal with daily.
+However, they require regular replacement of disposable sampling lines and water traps to prevent moisture-related occlusion and maintain accuracy.
+When moisture blocks the sampling line, the waveform degrades and false alarms become more frequent.

-Industry note: Microstream technology uses a sample rate as low as 50–60 mL/min, which significantly reduces the moisture burden and extends the usable life of sampling lines — particularly advantageous in neonatal and pediatric applications where dead space must be minimized.
+Industry note: Microstream technology uses a sample rate as low as 50–60 mL/min, which reduces the moisture burden and extends the usable life of sampling lines — particularly helpful in neonatal and pediatric applications where dead space must be minimized.

 EtCO₂ Monitoring Equipment and Accessories